ISLAMIC CENTRE EDGWARE MADRASAH RULES AND REGULATIONS

 Management and Staff

-The madrasah is overseen by the Madrasah Management Committee and is composed of three members for the Mosque Management Committee, The Principal and the Head Mu’allima.
+The madrasah is overseen by the Madrasah Management Committee and is composed of a member of the Mosque Management Committee and The Principal

-Details within the syllabus are managed by the Principal, and the madrasah is overseen by him, especially the boys classes whereas the girls classes are overseen by the Head Mu’allima.
+Details within the syllabus are managed by the Principal, and the madrasah is overseen by him.

 The teaching staff are composed of professional madrasah teachers and volunteers teaching assistants.
 All staff are DBS checked (Disclosure Barring Service) to ensure they are authorised to work with children.
 Staff are required to undergo various training modules including Safeguarding Training, teaching techniques and methods, and select staff are required to have undertaken the full First Aid course.